Ahmed-Aghadi/Buildit-Klaytn/README.md

 During the development of BuildIt, we encountered several challenges, including:

-- Integrating Unity with the Ethereum blockchain and ensuring secure and efficient interactions between the game and smart contracts.
+- Integrating Unity with the blockchain and ensuring secure and efficient interactions between the game and smart contracts.
 - Implementing ERC721 and ERC1155 token standards and handling the transfer of ownership between users and their land/items.
 - Optimizing gas usage and transaction costs in smart contract deployments.
 - Developing a user-friendly interface and seamless wallet integration for a smooth user experience.